 The Bulova Precisionist is the newest and most advanced watch movement to emerge from Bulova’s laboratory.
 It claims to be the most accurate watch in the world and boasts a second hand that beats 16 times per second as opposed to the industry standard of one time per second on other quartz movements.
 This promotes a continuously sweeping second hand that is even more fluid than other mechanical watches that beat approximately 9 times per second.

 In 1941 a sailor lost his Bulova watch at sea.
 In 2008 it was recovered and returned to him.
-It is still ticking after 67 years underwater.
+It is still ticking after 67 years underwater, perfectly demonstrating the timeless value Bulova watches can bring to you!

 An American icon at the cutting-edge of technology.
 Bulova embodies invention and creativity to make watches that are infinitely reliable and precise with Japanese movements.